versoftly/versoftly/README.md

 Thank you for your understanding and for taking the time to explore my work!
 I hope you find it insightful, even in its unfinished state.

-**Contact:**
-If there is anything you wold like to ask feel free to.

-[Your Contact Information - e.g., email, LinkedIn profile]